Navigating with Annealing Guidance Scale in Diffusion Space: Experiments and Results

 \subsection{Qualitative comparisons}

 We compare our annealing guidance scheduler qualitatively in Fig.~\ref{fig:method_comparison}.
 As shown, our method consistently delivers superior results both in image quality and prompt alignment.

-In the first row, where the prompt specifies a photo of a unicorn driving a jeep, baseline methods produce cartoonish results or introduce visual artifacts, and none correctly place the unicorn inside the jeep.
-Our method, by contrast, generates a photo-realistic image that is both prompt-aligned and compositionally accurate.

-In the second row, our approach is the only one to correctly render the knight in rainbow armor.
-Other methods leak the rainbow onto the dragon’s torso, with CFG and APG even hallucinating an extra dragon head.
+In the first row, the left prompt asks for a unicorn driving a jeep, where baselines produce cartoonish results or artifacts and fail to place the unicorn correctly.
+On the right, our approach is the only one that renders the knight in rainbow armor, while others leak the rainbow onto the dragon and even hallucinate an extra head.

-In the third row, only our scheduler generates the water in the glass, and in the fourth row, generates a dog with yellowish fur.

-In the fifth row, our method successfully separates the bear from the tree, whereas other methods blend the two together, producing unrealistic results.